wazuh/wazuh-documentation/source/cloud-service/your-environment/monitor-environment-usage.rst

 Monitor usage
 =============

-This section provides valuable insights into the utilization of your environment, allowing you to make decisions and take necessary actions to optimize its performance.
+This section provides details on using your environment, helping you to optimize its performance.

 Viewing environment usage metrics
 ---------------------------------